TheDukeDK/helm-katas/helm-chart-conditionals-templates.md

   type: NodePort
 ```

-As we can see the the type and ports for the service are hard-coded in the service template.
+The type and ports for the service are hard-coded in the service template.

 Let's make the type a parameter: